feast-dev/feast/docs/getting-started/concepts/feature-view.md

 ## Feature views without entities

-If a feature view contains features that are not related to a specific entity, the feature view can be defined without entities.
+If a feature view contains features that are not related to a specific entity, the feature view can be defined without entities (only event timestamps are needed for this feature view).

 {% tabs %}
 {% tab title="global_stats.py" %}